 Tribal member, Peggy Houston asks for clarification regarding the Indian Reorganization Act.

 After the screening, host Thomas Wabnum recounted what the era was like and invited questions and comments from the crowd.
 During the conversation that followed, the crowd learned that a few young girls, inspired by the play, have used Minnie Evans in their school assignments as a historical figure.
 One student is Shawnot Evans, who portrayed her great-great grandma at the Royal Valley Middle School Kansas History Fair.
 Another is 7th-grade student Gishgo Hale, who received a 1st place win in the Junior Individual Documentary category for District 3 at the Kansas History Day.
 Hale has advanced to the state competition which will occur on April 27, 2019.
 And the third young woman is a middle school student from Lawrence, Kansas who also attended the screening.

-The young student from Lawrence, Kansas asks what life was like for those living on the reservation during the time of the termination legislation.
+The young student from Lawrence, Kansas asks what life was like for those living on the common land during the time of the termination legislation.